You are listening to the Sean Hannity Radio Show Podcast.

 And I beat him on my columns as well.

-You get more clicks than him?
+Do you get more clicks than him?

-Yes, I tell him to find mine in the best red section, because his don't ever go there.
+Yes, I tell him to find mine in the best red section because his don't ever go there.

 Oh, ouch.